 There has been an explosion in the popularity of solo holidays in the past few years.
 The modern "gig economy" has lead to a lot of people who have time off and money to burn but not at the same time as their friends.
 Cheap air travel and specialist solo travel companies mean it's easier than ever to hop on a plane in the morning and be skiing that afternoon.
 With this in mind lets take a look at this solo ski holidays guide and see exactly what is has to offer.

-I guess the first thing you need to understand is they are not a dating holidays!
+I guess the first thing to understand is they are not a dating holiday!
 Solo ski/snowboard holidays are essentially a great way of finding a ready made group of like minded people to go skiing with.
-The next thing to understand is: yes, these are all for snowboarders too.
+The next thing to understand is: yes, snowboarders are welcome too.
 With that out of the way lets continue.

 Depending on what you choose your holiday is usually about a week long and you will be staying in a chalet or small hotel.
 You can have either a room to yourself or share a room with a person or people you have not met before.
 Most companies who offer solo holidays also allow for friends, couples and other such groups to come along so it may not be strictly all solos and singles.

 Some of these holidays are more a combination of a course and a holiday.
-Fore example beginners ski holidays and off piste ski holidays will combine the holiday side of things with lessons and guiding.
+Fore example beginners ski holidays, beginners snowboard camps and off piste ski holidays will combine the holiday side of things with lessons and guiding.

 These people are here because the love the social group nature of skiing.
 A ready made group of skiers / snowboarders at a similar level, all out exploring together is their ideal.
 Solo holidays really come into their own for these people, especially where there normal group no longer skis or has ended up all different levels.

 This tends to be the majority of people on solo ski and snowboard holidays.
 People who for whatever reason cant go with their usual social group and so head off on their own to meet a new group.